 NSF is committed to research and development that derives expertise from and provides broad benefits to a diverse public.
 The underrepresentation of many groups in science and engineering deprives large segments of the population the opportunity to be creators of research and technology and deprives the scientific enterprise of their potential contributions.
-The program encourages proposals from, and meaningful partnerships with, Minority Serving Institutions (MSIs), as defined by the U.S. Department of Education (https://www2.ed.gov/about/offices/list/ocr/edlite-minorityinst.html) and other historically marginalized populations.
-The program also encourages the participation of the full spectrum of diverse talents in STEM.
+The program encourages the participation of the full spectrum of diverse talents in STEM.

 II.
-PROGRAM DESCRIPTION
+Program Description